oaxana/car-price-prediction/README.md

 - Full-Size (544.75): Full-size cars increase the price by $544.75, reflecting their higher market value.
 - Mid-Size (290.16): Mid-size cars add $290.16 to the price.
 - Sub-Compact (-30.80): Sub-compact cars decrease the price by $30.80.

+## Notable Findings from Random Forest Feature Importances

+### Year (0.403395)
+- The year of the car is the most important feature in predicting its price, contributing to ~40% of the decision making process in the model.
+This indicates that newer cars are generally valued higher.
+The high importance suggests that the age of the car significantly influences its market value, as newer models typically have better features, less wear and tear, and more up-to-date technology.

+### Odometer (0.138815)
+- The odometer reading is the 2nd most important feature, contributing to ~14% of the decision making process in the model.
+Higher mileage usually correlates with more wear and tear, reducing the car's value.
+The importance of this feature highlights how critical mileage is in determining the price of a used car.

+### Drive Type (drive_fwd - 0.083800)
+- The drive type, particularly front-wheel drive (FWD), is an important factor.
+This might be because FWD vehicles are generally more fuel-efficient and offer better traction in various driving conditions, making them more desirable in certain markets.

+### Cylinders (cylinders_8 cylinders - 0.027287, cylinders_4 cylinders - 0.015718)
+- The number of cylinders in the engine also plays a role.
+Eight-cylinder cars typically have higher power and performance, which can be appealing to certain buyers, while four-cylinder engines are often more fuel-efficient and cost-effective.

+### Vehicle Type (type_truck - 0.012777)
+- Trucks have a significant impact on the price, suggesting that they are valued differently compared to other types of vehicles, likely due to their utility, durability, and market demand.

+### Manufacturer (ferrari - 0.011035)
+- The manufacturer, specifically Ferrari in this case, is an important determinant of car price.
+Luxury brands like Ferrari generally command higher prices due to their brand value, performance, and exclusivity.

 ### Linear Regression:
 - Mean CV RMSE: 8934.51